Global Health Travel Update - June 1. 2021

-Vaccine roll-out has also been slow in Europe and in many other places.
-Egypt is currently open for Nile cruises (at reduced capacity) and all tourist sites are open.
+Egypt is operating Nile cruises (at reduced capacity) and all tourist sites are open.
 A negative PCR test is required to enter the country.

 Future Travel Planning

 If you are thinking about planning future travel in 2021 or 2022 please contact us to get the latest, country specific, travel advice as the situation is changing frequently.
-Delaying travel until either you can get the vaccine or until vaccine distribution becomes more widespread is sensible.
-Private tours or charters are also a great idea and can be arranged upon request.
+Delaying travel until you can get the vaccine is sensible.
+Private tours or charters for family or friend groups are also a great idea and can be arranged upon request.

-With that said our cruise and tour partners have put in place Covid 19 health protocols and have flexible cancellation and rebooking arrangements.
+All our cruise and tour partners have put in place Covid 19 health protocols and most have flexible cancellation and rebooking arrangements.

 Testing Requirements Re-entry to USA